A quick guide on how to install the latest Java 17 in Ubuntu 22.04, 22.10 and Linux Mint 21.x.

 - This command will directly download the latest Java 17 from the Oracle website.
 Wait till the download and installation to complete.

-- During installation, you need to Accept certain usage terms of Oracle for completion.
+- During installation, you need to accept specific usage terms of Oracle for successful installation.

 - After completion, type below to check the Java version.

 - You should see Java 17 in the prompt.
 You can also check out the Java executable path via the below command:

 Now, if you use Arch Linux or its derivatives like Manjaro – you can install Oracle Java 17 using AUR.
 You can refer to our guide on how to install Oracle Java 17 in Arch Linux here.
 The AUR package is updated with the latest version 17.

 Note that this guide also applies to Ubuntu 20.04 LTS and Linux Mint 20.